sebastianj0nes/horiseon-code-refactor/README.md

 ## Installation

 Run the website.
-No installation required
+No installation required.

 ## Usage

 Load the website, and navigate as you wish.
-Links in the header will take you to the desired destination
+Links in the header will take you to the desired destination.

 ## Credits

-No collaborators
+No collaborators.

 ## Features